Tanner Mordecai

-Tanner Mordecai (born November 8, 1999) is an American football quarterback for the Wisconsin Badgers.
+Tanner Mordecai (born November 8, 1999) is an American professional football quarterback.
+He played college football for the Oklahoma Sooners, SMU Mustangs and Wisconsin Badgers.
+He signed with the San Francisco 49ers as an undrafted free agent after the 2024 NFL draft.

-High school career
+Early life

 Mordecai attended Midway High School in Waco, Texas.
 During his career he passed for 4,797 yards and 51 touchdowns.
 He committed to the University of Oklahoma to play college football.

 College career

 Oklahoma

 Mordecai played at Oklahoma from 2018 to 2020.
 In his first year he appeared in two games as a backup to Kyler Murray and took a redshirt.
-In 2019 he competed with Jalen Hurts to be the starter but lost the job and was the backup to Hurts for the season.
+In 2019, he competed with Jalen Hurts to be the starter but lost the job and was the backup to Hurts for the season.
 In 2020 he again competed for the starting job, this time with Spencer Rattler, but again lost the job and spent the year as his backup.
 Overall he played in 12 games at Oklahoma, completing 50 of 70 passes for 639 yards and four touchdowns.

 SMU

 In 2021, Mordecai transferred to Southern Methodist University.
 In his first year at SMU, he was named the starter.
 In his first start, he threw for a then school-record seven passing touchdowns in a 56–9 victory over Abilene Christian.
 Following the 2021 season, Mordecai was selected to the American's All-Conference Second Team.

 On November 5, 2022, against the Houston Cougars, Mordecai threw for a school-record 9 touchdowns, 7 of which came in the first half.
 The Mustangs won the game 77–63, breaking the FBS record for highest-scoring regulation game.
 For his performance, Mordecai was named The American's offensive player of the week.